 Note: Medical absence for a member on a flexible service determination (days per fortnight pattern of service) is treated the same as a member on part time leave without pay – see section 2.1A.3 and section 5.10.15.

 Chapter 2 Part 1A section 2.1A.3, Member on flexible service determination (days per fortnight pattern of service)

 Part 10 Division 2 section 5.10.15, Effect on remuneration and conditions of service

 Travel costs may be provided in the following circumstances, to assist with medical needs.

-If a member must travel to an appointment relating to a medical or dental condition for which treatment is provided under regulation 58E of the Defence Force Regulations 1952, they may be provided with Commonwealth assistance to pay the travel costs.
+If a member must travel to an appointment relating to a medical or dental condition for which treatment is provided under section 49 of the Defence Regulation 2016, they may be provided with Commonwealth assistance to pay the travel costs.
 The costs are payable as if the trip was duty travel and any means of travel recommended by a health professional were the most economical means of travel.

 Note: The travel is normally organised by the member's unit.

 Related Information: Information about the costs payable for duty travel is in Chapter 9 Part 5, Payment of travel costs.